By Nsenga K. Burton, Ph.D., NNPA Newswire Culture and Entertainment Editor

 This story is developing.
-Check for updates on Twitter @TheBurtonWire.
+Follow The Burton Wire on Twitter @TheBurtonWire for updates.

-This post was written by Nsenga K. Burton, Ph.D., founder & editor-in-chief of The Burton Wire.
-Follow her on Twitter @Ntellectual.
+This news brief was written by Nsenga K. Burton, Ph.D., founder & editor-in-chief of The Burton Wire.
+Follow Nsenga on Twitter @Ntellectual.